-Contract termination costs recorded in restructuring charges for the year ended December 31, 2016 of \$1.5 million related to the Company's determination to cease use and not occupy the Company's headquarters and research facility in connection with the lease the Company entered into in June 2016 (see Note 10).
+Contract termination costs recorded in restructuring charges for the year ended December 31, 2016 of \$1.5 million related to the Company's determination to cease use and not occupy the Company's headquarters and research facility in connection with the G&I Lease (see Note 11).
 In connection with this determination, the Company recorded a liability of \$1.6 million, which was equal to the fair value of the lease obligation at the cease-use date of November 20, 2016.
-The Company estimated the liability for the contract termination costs associated with the lease as of the cease-use date based on the discounted present value of the remaining lease payments, considering future estimated sublease income, estimated broker fees and contractual executory costs.
+The Company estimated the liability for the contract termination costs associated with the G&I Lease as of the cease-use date based on the discounted present value of the remaining lease payments, considering future estimated sublease income, estimated broker fees and contractual executory costs.

-In May 2017, the Company and its landlord entered into the Lease Settlement (defined in Note 12) to terminate the lease described in Note 10 for consideration of approximately \$3.8 million ("the Settlement Amount").
-The Lease Settlement is contingent upon the landlord's execution of a new lease with a third party prior to May 30, 2017, which date the landlord may extend, at its sole option, by 60 days.
-The Company adjusted its liability for contract termination costs to the Settlement

-Amount, resulting in an adjustment of \$2.4 million recorded in restructuring charges for the three months ended March 31, 2017.
-See Note 12 for additional discussion surrounding the termination of the lease.
+In May 2017, the Company and its landlord entered into the Lease Settlement (defined in Note 11) to terminate the G&I Lease for consideration of approximately \$3.8 million (the "Settlement Amount").
+The Lease Settlement was contingent upon the Landlord's execution of a new lease with a third party.
+On June 23, 2017, the termination of the G&I Lease became effective upon entry by the Landlord into an agreement with a third party regarding the premises previously covered under the G&I Lease with the Company.
+The Company adjusted its liability for contract termination costs to the Settlement Amount and G&I Lease expenses incurred through the effective date, resulting in an adjustment of \$2.5 million recorded in restructuring charges for the six months ended June 30, 2017.
+See Note 11 for additional discussion surrounding the termination of the G&I Lease.